 Passphrases are an easy way to beef-up your passwords.
 It's better than using single-word passwords even with a number or two stuck to the end.
 If you met your wife Sally in Memphis, how about something like "IMetSallyIn1990inMemphis".
 This password has twenty-four characters consisting of uppercase, lowercase, and numerals -- it's very strong and could likely never be brute-forced during the remaining time humans have on this planet -- certainly not within your children's lifetimes, anyway.

 Nor is it likely to fall to a rules-based attack where the cracker applies sophisticated guessing rules.

-There's a webcomic called XKCD that's a favorite among geeks.
+There's a webcomic by Randall Munroe called XKCD that's a favorite among geeks.
 One of his comics explains how a simple passphrase made up of four common words is more secure than pretty much any password most people usually think up.

 Popular Quotes as Passphrases

-Don't use bible verses.
-The entire text of the Old and New Testament is already cataloged.
-Probably the Torah and Qur'an, as well.
+Don't use popular bible verses.
+The entire text of the Old and New Testament is (probably) already cataloged.

 Don't use movie quotes.
-Pulp Fiction is choc-a-bloc with excellent lines and quotes which, in turn, makes them useless as passphrases.
+Pulp Fiction is full of excellent quotable lines which, in turn, makes them useless as passphrases.
 There's not a quote in the entire movie that would stand more than a few minutes in the hands of a password cracker.

 If it's something you heard somewhere, especially if it's cool and memorable, then don't use it because the password crackers have likely heard and catalogued it all and they share with each other.
 The only passphrases worth using are ones that are personal to you that you make up yourself like the "Sally in Memphis" example.
 Of course, any version of "correct horse battery staple" is totally off-limits.